muhliscokadar/ETL_Project/README.md

 ## Data

-* We used two diferent dataset from [data.world](https://data.world/) and [Kaggle](https://www.kaggle.com/).
+* We used two diferent datasets from [data.world](https://data.world/) and [Kaggle](https://www.kaggle.com/).

 * One of the dataset was US foodborne outbreak database between 1998 to 2015 from United States Department of Agriculture.

-* Other dataset was historical weather data since 1750, that included average temperatures for each month by state and country accross the world.
+* Other dataset was historical monthly average temperature data from 1750 to 2013, for all states and countries across the world.

 * Both of our sources were flat files (CSV).

-* We put each CSV into a pandas DataFrame.
+* We imported each CSV into pandas DataFrames.

 ## **T**ransform

 ## Data Cleanup & Analysis

-* Used pyhton libraries called pandas, numpy, datetime etc. to clean up raw data.
+* Used python libraries : pandas, numpy, datetime etc. to clean up raw data.

 * Dropped some unrelated columns from our raw data.

 * Copied only the columns needed into a new DataFrame.

-* Filtered data to include years 2007 to 2013 for US.
+* Filtered data to include years 2007 to 2013 for US states only.